xl0/lovely-docs/doc_db/sveltejs_sveltekit/core_concepts/page-options/essence.md

-Page options (prerender, ssr, csr, trailingSlash, config, entries) exported from layout/page files control per-route rendering: static generation, server-side, client-side, trailing slashes, adapter config, and dynamic route prerender parameters.
+Page-level options to control rendering strategy (prerender, SSR, CSR), trailing slashes, and adapter-specific config; can be set per-page or inherited from layouts.